 This blog began life as a series of personal, professional reflections, always taking the “glass half full approach” to any problem.
-Over time, it’s almost become an online program for collaborative teaching and learning, and a repository of useful URLs and video clips that puts such online resources in the context of how Ian intends to use them.
-Ian worked collaboratively with all the class teachers K-6, but the aspects of that collaboration are more often expanded upon in his professional journal articles and teaching resources.
+Over time, it became an online program for collaborative teaching and learning, and a repository of useful URLs and video clips that puts such resources in a context of how Ian intended to use them.
+Ian worked collaboratively with all class teachers K-6.
+Aspects of that collaboration are expanded upon in his professional journal articles and teaching resources.
 This web log commenced: 22nd January, 2008.